rabindratharu/blank-theme/readme.txt

 == Description ==

-Blank Theme is a responsive multipurpose theme.
+Classic Theme is a responsive multipurpose theme.

 == Changelog ==